Skip to main content

 Christological themes

-- Consistent subordination — The subordination of Jesus to the Father in John is not occasional but structural and pervasive.
-Jesus says "the Father is greater than I" (14:28), calls the Father "the only true God" (17:3), declares "the Son can do nothing by himself" (5:19), says "my teaching is not mine" (7:16), and even after the resurrection calls the Father "my God" (20:17).
-This is not a tension within John's Christology — it is John's Christology.
-The exalted language describes the supreme status given to the human Jesus by God, not a contradiction of it.
+• Pervasive subordination — The subordination of Jesus to the Father in John is not occasional but structural and pervasive: "the Father is greater than I" (14:28), "the only true God" (17:3), "the Son can do nothing by himself" (5:19), "my teaching is not mine" (7:16), and even after the resurrection, "my God and your God" (20:17).
+Biblical Unitarian scholars see this as the structural reality of the Gospel — this is John's Christology, and the exalted language describes the supreme status given to the human Jesus by God.
+Trinitarian scholars explain these passages through the distinction between economic and ontological Trinity: the Son is functionally subordinate in his role as the "sent one" while remaining ontologically equal in sharing the divine nature.
+Augustine developed this framework, and Carson and Köstenberger apply it to John: the Son voluntarily submits in mission without ceasing to be fully God.
+Whether this distinction is a faithful reading of John or an imposition of later categories is itself a major point of debate.

-- Delegated divine functions — John portrays Jesus as exercising functions associated with God: giving life, judging, receiving honour.
-But John explicitly frames these as delegated: "The Father has given all judgment to the Son" (5:22), "As the Father has life in himself, so he has granted the Son also to have life" (5:26).
-This is the language of agency and authorisation, not of ontological identity.
-The agent acts with the sender's full authority — but the authority remains the sender's.
+• Delegated divine functions — John portrays Jesus as exercising functions associated with God: giving life, judging, receiving honour.
+The Gospel explicitly frames these with delegation language: "The Father has given all judgment to the Son" (5:22), "As the Father has life in himself, so he has granted the Son also to have life" (5:26).
+Biblical Unitarian scholars read this as the language of agency and authorisation — the agent acts with the sender's full authority, but the authority remains the sender's.
+Trinitarian scholars argue the reverse: the very fact that the Son can exercise divine prerogatives (giving life, judging all people) shows he shares the divine nature.
+Raymond Brown (The Gospel According to John) notes that the delegation language describes the relationship between Father and Son without necessarily diminishing the Son's nature.
+The question is whether "granted" implies a difference in nature or only a difference in role.

 Key passages